Measurement-induced transitions for interacting fermions: Summary and discussion

 In Ref.~\cite{Lumia2023}, the 1D interacting fermion model with projective measurements of the local density (equivalent to our model with $J=1/2$) was studied numerically by means of the MPS time-evolving block-decimation for the chain length $L=30$.
 The measurement-induced volume-to-area-law entanglement transition, with the logarithmic scaling of $\mathcal{S}$ at criticality, was identified in Ref.~\cite{Lumia2023} at $\gamma=0.21$, which translates into $\gamma=0.42$ in the units ($J=1$) used in our simulations, Sec.~\ref{sec:numerics}.
 This is perfectly consistent with our analytical predictions and with the results of our MPS-TDVP simulations for larger systems, yielding $0.4<\gamma_E<0.5$ for the entanglement transition.
 The entanglement transition in Ref.~\cite{Lumia2023} was accompanied by a transition in the spectral properties of the one-body reduced density operator, which was used to characterize the Gaussianity of the states.
 It was further found in Ref.~\cite{Lumia2023} that a fully analogous entanglement transition emerges for $d=1$ due to non-Gaussian measurements, which thus have essentially the same effect as the interaction.

 In a number of works \cite{Tang2020a, Goto2020a, Fuji2020a, Fuji2021, Doggen2022a, Doggen2023, doggen2023ancilla}, the entanglement in 1D models of interacting bosons subjected to generalized measurements was studied numerically.
 These works reported evidence of a transition from area-law to volume-law scaling of the entanglement entropy.
 While some of these models were different from our interacting-fermion model, and the measurement protocols were also different, one can expect that the physics that we address has a large degree of universality.
 In this sense, the conclusions of the above works on the area-law-to-volume-law entanglement transition are in agreement with our results.
-The scaling of particle-number fluctuations was not considered in these past papers.
+However, the scaling of particle-number fluctuations for interacting bosons, as well as the associated charge-sharpening transition, had not been explicitly addressed in these past papers.